Mohit-Finance/Live-Actual-Trade-Scalping__Nifty-BNF-Sensex/README.md

 This is a **live trading system**.
 Losses are possible.
 Use at your own risk.
-This project is intended for **educational and personal trading use only**.
+This project is intended for **personal and educational use only**.

 ---

 ## 👤 Author

 **Mohit Sharma**
-Live Trading Automation | Options Scalping | Excel + Python Systems
+Options Trading Automation | Excel + Python | Live Execution Systems

 ---

-🚀 *Trade fast.
-Trade informed.
-Trade disciplined.*
+*Fast execution.
+Clear risk.
+No ambiguity.*